fizlip/quantum-signal-proseccing/README.md

 ### Using Remez type exchange algorithm
 An alternative and much faster approach than the one above is to use a Remez type exchange algorithm to approximate the angle sequence.
-This computed using
+This can be computed using
 ```
 $ main.py -qsp_remez 'x'
 ```